nebrius/reduxology/README.md

    5. [new ReduxWiring()](#new-reduxwiring)
 5. [License](#license)

 Redux Wiring is a library that makes creating Redux-based React applications easier to create by automating a lot of the "wiring" required.
 In other words, this library automates and hides much of the boilerplate necessary in typical Redux apps.
-It also introduces a slightly tweaked model for actions and state, making them more symmetrical and evenly-abstracted.
+It also introduces a slightly tweaked model for actions and state, making them more evenly-abstracted.

 In practice, this library is a wrapper for `redux` and `react-redux` in your application, replacing the need to use them directly.
+It is similar to [Redux Toolkit](https://redux-toolkit.js.org/), except that it also abstracts [React Redux](https://react-redux.js.org/) and is a replacement for both libraries.

-Since this module is still new, this README is written with the assumption that you already understand the concepts of [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React-Redux](https://react-redux.js.org/).
+Since this module is still new, this README is written with the assumption that you already understand the concepts of [React](https://reactjs.org/), [Redux](https://redux.js.org/), and [React Redux](https://react-redux.js.org/).
 If this library takes off, I will of course invest in creating better documentation.

 ## Installation